sgmurphy/wordpress-plugins/wp-whatsapp/readme.txt

 Definitely yes!
 You can enable built-in GDPR cookie notice checkbox so that the visitors have to tick to agree with your terms and conditions before sending messages.

 = Does it work with multi-language site? =
-Yes, You can use translation plugins like WPML to translate any languages on your site easily and quickly.
+Yes, You can use translation plugins like [WPML](https://ninjateam.gitbook.io/whatsapp-for-wordpress/integrations/wpml) to translate any languages on your site easily and quickly.

 = I have some issues.
 How can I find help? =
 Check out our [tutorial](https://ninjateam.org/wordpress-whatsapp-chat-tutorial/) to see all the setup guide.
 Wanna get in touch?
 Drop us an email or message [here](https://ninjateam.org/support/).

 = Should I buy the premium WhatsApp plugin? = Definitely yes!
-The pro version comes with cutting edge features and performance.
+The pro version comes with cutting-edge features and performance.
 Backed by VIP chat support, you will get it done in no time.
 [Go pro today](https://1.envato.market/WP-WhatsApp) with one-time payment and lifetime updates!

 == Screenshots ==
 1. Allows you to integrate your WhatsApp experience directly into your WordPress website